idreeskhaan/nn-adaptive-controller/README.md

 ```
 run dynamic_model_code.m
 ```
-Then, open the following Simulink model:
+The MATLAB code runs everything, however the model can be found in the following simulink file:

 ```
 dynamic_model_v4.slx